 The US has been using training exercises to reassure NATO allies since Russia's invasion of Ukrainian territory in February 2014.

 Having the gear in place for future training exercises makes logistics easier, said Maj.
 James Brindle, Pentagon spokesman.

-"To preposition this equipment for these training events, it's a benefit for the taxpayers, it's a benefit for the soldiers, it's a benefit for everybody to have this equipment already there, so they can just fall in much like we do at other training locations," he said.
+"To preposition this equipment for these training events, it's a benefit for the taxpayers, it's a benefit for the soldiers, it's a benefit for everybody to have this equipment already there, so they can just fall in on much like we do at other training locations," he said.

 The gear is a mix of redeploying resources already in Europe, as well as a new battalion's worth of equipment being shifted in from outside the continent.
-There are about 64,000 US troops in Europe.
+There are currently about 64,000 US troops in Europe.

 The "majority" of the roughly 250 pieces of equipment will be M2 and M3 Bradley fighting vehicles, Brindle said, with about 90 M1 tanks and less than 20 M109 self-propelled howitzers.

 Brindle added that there is no plan to beef up air power in the region concurrent to the new placement of equipment.
 There have been multiple exercises in Eastern Europe to reassure allies.

 The planned movement of equipment comes the day after Defense Secretary Ash Carter, currently traveling in Europe, announced a new commitment of US equipment for NATO's Very High Readiness Joint Task Force.